 Another thing I love about the show, is that the adults aren’t portrayed as idiots (as they are on MANY other live action shows), and are actually people the kids go to for advice and help.
 I, of course, also love that the show’s main scientific force is a girl.
 As a female in tech, I am always trying to encourage girls to get excited about science and technology.
 You can always count on my daughter to be the one to bring something totally science related as a present to a birthday party, and she doesn’t get a lot of support from other girls in her class.
 This show has helped her to see that girls can LOVE science, and be really good at it!
 I love that it gives her someone to look up to, and to show her that she’s not so alone.
 Maybe it can even encourage some of the girls she is friends with to show more of an interest in STEM topics too!
 Win win!

 In addition to the 3 main Annedroids, this season we get a new Annedroid that looks like a dog and uses hearing (or echo location) to help the team.
 The other Annedroids use other senses including sight, and touch (aptly named Hand and Eye).
 I won’t give too much away about the new season, so you will just have to watch to see if they can save Anne’s robot named PAL!
 Check out this trailer for the new season, and if you aren’t caught up yet… what are you waiting for??

 SHARE ON FACEBOOK

-SHARE ON TWITTERAnne, of the show Annedroids, is hyper analytical and through trial and error takes a scientific… Click To Tweet
+SHARE ON TWITTERAnne, of the show Annedroids, is hyper analytical and through trial and error takes a scientific approach to everything, even friendship!
+Click To Tweet

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.